Oz-Lin/Zr-Leader-Ultimate/README.md

 * The leader and helper can shine through walls.
 * Added cvar to disable plugin. "sm_leader_disable"
 * Calling the leader menu panel no longer blocks radar and money indicator.
+* Markers are now spawned at crosshair, not at leader's position.

 ### Server ConVars